-Kayak Software Corp. is delaying its initial public offering following Facebook Inc. (FB)’s post-IPO descent, according to a person close to the situation.
+Kayak Software Corp. is delaying its initial public offering following Facebook Inc. (FB:US)’s post-IPO descent, according to a person close to the situation.

 The Norwalk, Connecticut-based online travel service has postponed the roadshow for the offering, which was scheduled to start last week, said the person, who declined to be identified because the information is private.
 Morgan Stanley, the lead bank on Facebook’s initial share sale, also was hired to lead Kayak’s IPO.

 Kayak would have been the first U.S. Internet offering since Facebook went public in the biggest technology IPO on record this month.
 The social network has dropped 26 percent since its market debut, extending its losses in the worst- performing large IPO in the past decade.
 Investors are pummeling the stock amid questions about Facebook’s growth and how underwriters managed the share sale.

 “After Facebook’s tumble, investors are not willing to buy pie in the sky,” said Francis Gaskins, president of Marina Del Rey, California-based researcher IPOdesktop.com.